 Withholding Tax or the retention tax is a way of deducting tax at the source of the income to avoid collecting tax after the income is earned.
 Usually, it is the amount withheld by the employer from the employee’s income.
 The employer then pays it directly to the government.
 When the employee files his tax return, they can take credit for this withholding tax.

 For example, Mr. A has an annual salary of $60000, or $5000 per month.
 However, he brings home only $4500 at the end of each month.
-Assuming there are no other deductions, Mr. A‘s employer withheld $500 each month and pays it to the government as tax on behalf on Mr. A.
+Assuming there are no other deductions, Mr. A‘s employer withheld $500 each month and pays it to the government as a tax on behalf on Mr. A.

 Withholding taxes were introduced during the term of President Abraham Lincoln in 1862.
 It was introduced primarily to fund the Civil War.
 After the Civil War, such tax was abolished but was again picked up in 1943.
 At the time, the thinking was it would become very difficult to collect taxes if not collected from the source.
-At the time of hiring, the employee needs to fill out a W-4 Form, which helps in estimating the taxes.
+At the time of hiring, the employee needs to fill out a W-4 Form, which helps estimate the taxes.

 Types of Withholding Tax